Kivalina Wind Report

 Wind/Diesel for Deering, Buckland & Noorvik

-The NAB Wind/Diesel project was born out of a conceptual design by NANA Wh-Pacific in 2008 and funded in 2009 under round 1 of AEA’s renewable energy fund for a total of $ 10,500,000.00 for the 3 communities Noorvik, Buckland and Deering.
+The NAB Wind/Diesel project was born out of a conceptual design by NANA WH-Pacific in 2008 and funded in 2009 under round 1 of AEA’s renewable energy fund for a total of $10.5 million for the communities of Noorvik, Buckland, and Deering.

-The wind-diesel feasibility and conceptual design report for all 3 communities are now complete.
-In Noorvik, additional wind studies will continue through April 2013, with a MET tower secured through a lease agreement from NSB.
-Geotech work on Soil conditions will be performed during April-May 2013
+The wind-diesel feasibility and conceptual design report for all three communities was completed in 2012.
+In Noorvik, additional wind studies were continued through April 2013, with a MET tower secured through a lease agreement from NSB.
+Geotech’s work on soil conditions was performed during April-May 2013.

-The construction phase starts in April 2013 for all 3 communities for actual commissioning in 2014.
+The construction phase took place in April 2013 for two communities (Buckland and Deering) and actual commissioning was complete in 2015.

 Ted Energy Smart Meters